gamax92/ChunkPurge/README.md

 ```
 /chunkpurge dimlist remove [DimID,DimID,ect.]
 ```
 Removes dimension ID's to be checked by ChunkPurge for unload.
-The the config is set to check Overworld, Nether, and End, using /chunkpurge dimlist remove -1,1 would set the Nether and End to no longer be checked.
+If the the config is set to check Overworld, Nether, and End, using /chunkpurge dimlist remove -1,1 would set the Nether and End to no longer be checked.
 Any number of dimID's can be removed at one time in a comma seperated list with NO spaces.